 The rapidly expanding field of computing continues to demand an ever-increasing number of technically educated people.
 The type of computer education needed also continues to shift.
-Computer graduates this year will be taking jobs which were not even available when they entered college four years ago.
+Computer graduates this year will be taking jobs that were not even available when they entered college four years ago.
 Southern Adventist University offers several computer curricula designed to meet the needs of students desiring to enter the computing field but coming to the University with a wide-range of interests and abilities.

 The B.S. degree in Computer Science, Computer Science Concentration, is designed to prepare for a wide range of computing professions.
-Software engineers, software developers, systems analysts, programmer/analysts, network engineers, database administrators, and data specialists are among the professions considered computer scientists.
-The computer science concentration curriculum follows the guideline for computer science degrees developed by the ACM and IEEE, Curriculum 2001.
+Software engineers, software developers, systems analysts, programmer/analysts, network engineers, database administrators, and data specialists are among the professions held by computer scientists.
+The computer science concentration curriculum is based on the guidelines developed by the ACM, AIS, and IEEE Computing Curricula 2005.
 The B.S. degree in Computer Science, Embedded Systems Concentration, is designed to prepare students for work in the exciting field of embedded systems.
 Embedded systems professionals are a type of computer engineer who deals with the use of computers which are embedded in other systems, such as automobiles, robots, PDAs, etc. Computer science professionals in both areas are distinguished by the high level of theoretical expertise and innovation they apply to complex problems and to the application of new technologies.